JaimyTuin223/udp-js/README.md

 # UDP bot system

 UDP messaging system built into a discord bot.
 This project was made as a test, to try and see how UDP could be used via a discord channel.
+(Made with the help from https://nodejs.org/api/dgram.html)

 ## Installation